 Qualified Transportation Fringe Benefits

 Qualified transportation fringe benefits have been in place since 1993 and have allowed employees and employers to use pre-tax dollars towards commuting expenses in order to provide a boost to public transportation.
 The monthly allotted amount of pre-tax dollars an employee can use varies from year to year based upon cost-of-living adjustments by the IRS.
 For 2019, the monthly maximum allowed as a transportation deduction is $265 and an additional $265 maximum to pay for commuter parking.
 For most states, these benefits are completely optional and employers are not required to offer them.
 Although, some cities that have high commuter populations implemented laws that make it mandatory for employers to offer the benefit.
-If you have more than 20 full-time employees in New Jersey, New York City, San Francisco and Bay Area counties as well as Washington, D.C., you are required to offer these benefits.
-In the San Francisco Bay Area, employers with 50 or more full-time employees are required to offer these benefits.
+If you have more than 20 employees in New Jersey, New York City, San Francisco and Bay Area counties as well as Washington, D.C., you are required to offer these benefits.

 What are qualified transportation fringe benefits exactly?
 The tax law defines qualified transportation fringe benefits as follows:

 Prior to January 1, 2018, the rules for these benefits were favorable to both the employee and employer.
 The employee would exclude these benefits from their total taxable wages, while the employer would receive a tax deduction for the transportation fringe benefit.
 Under the TCJA, qualified transportation fringe benefits are still excluded from an employee’s taxable wages (with the exception noted above); however, no deduction is allowed to employers for qualified transportation fringe expenses incurred or paid after December 31, 2017.